JGDR20/jgdr20/jmm/johnsmodelmadness/bookonbuilding.md

 ### Pistons And Rods

-Pistons are turned from gunmetal, the piston blanks being mounted in the three jaw, the holes for the rods drilled and tapped with a 1 / 4 in M.E Thread.
-The thread was cut away using a 1 / 4 inch diameter D-bitt for half of the piston thickness to allow the piston rod to be drawn into position by its thread in the later operation of uniting the two parts.
+Pistons are turned from gunmetal, the piston blanks being mounted in the three jaw, the holes for the rods drilled and tapped with a 1/4" M.E Thread.
+The thread was cut away using a 1/4" diameter D-bitt for half of the piston thickness to allow the piston rod to be drawn into position by its thread in the later operation of uniting the two parts.